cgascoig/isctl/README.md

 }
 ```

-This is useful when you have your object defined as JSON in a file, for example:
+This is useful when you have your object defined as a JSON or YAML file, for example:

 ```
 cat ntp_policy.json | isctl create ntp policy --bodyformat json